-Digging, lifting, and bending over for long periods of time are something you likely aren’t doing on a regular basis throughout Winter.
-By the time Spring comes along you may not be in good enough shape for gardening.
-The extra stress and tension in your spine, muscles and nerves will eventually cause an injury.
-So one of the key solutions to prevent low back pain when gardening is to be more active in the Winter.
+Digging, lifting, and bending over for long periods of time are something you likely aren’t doing on a regular basis throughout winter.
+By the time spring comes along you may not be in good enough shape for gardening.
+The extra stress in your spine, muscles and nerves will eventually cause an injury to your low back.
+So one of the key solutions to prevent low back pain when gardening is to be more active and sit less.

-I’m a generalist when it comes to exercise.
-My experience has shown when my patients are more active, regardless of the type of exercise, they get less recurrent low back pain.
-It could be walking, running, weight training, yoga, hockey, racket sports, dancing, biking, etc. So my advice is to pick an activity you would enjoy doing and start doing it regularly.
-In saying that, here are four key exercises you can do to help you prepare for the gardening season:
+So my advice is to pick an activity you would enjoy doing and start doing it regularly.
+Some samples could be walking, running, weight training, yoga, hockey, racket sports, dancing, biking, etc. In saying that, here are four key exercises you can do to help you prepare for the gardening season:

 - Squats